 - Problems with "working memory" or mental multi-tasking

 These cognitive problems can often be managed effectively using compensatory strategies.
-Studies are underway to assess medications for the treatment of MS-related cognitive symptoms.
+Studies are underway to assess medications for the treatment of MS-related cognitive symptoms, but there are currently no medications that clearly benefit cognitive problems caused by MS.

 What is neuropsychological testing?